Widex Hearing Aid Cost and Pricing in 2025

 • Are Widex hearing aids waterproof?

 Widex hearing aids are water-resistant.
-That means if you get them wet in the rain or snow, they should be okay, as long as you dry them off quickly.
-Widex hearing aids should not be used in the shower, swimming, or be immersed in water.
+That means if you get them wet in the rain or snow, they should be OK, as long as you dry them off quickly.
+Most Widex hearing aids should not be used in the shower, swimming, or be immersed in water.

 Take Our Free Online Hearing Test